wlaub/vcv/README.md

  * Frequency for base pitch
  * Volts for bias offset and cutoff knee
 * Make a version with just one pane and deprecate this one
+ * An octave control and hp/lp switch might be nice (instead of some of the redundant filter ports)
+ * Make a panel

 ### Prometheus